MikkelDA/COBY/Tutorial/README.md

 For a quick reminder of available commands, you can use the [Cheat Sheet](../CGSB_Cheat_Sheet.pdf).

-There are two tutorials available as a Jupyter Notebooks: basic and advanced.
+There are two tutorials available as Jupyter Notebooks, one covering the basics and another covering more advanced functionalities.

 It includes (amongst other systems):